captest-io/cap-client/README.md

 ## Admin tools

-The admin tools are and the admin interface are under active development.
+The admin tools work similarly as the assignment-management tools.
+However, the API endpoints are currently restricted to admin users only.

+## Comments, questions, suggestions, bugs?

+Please raise an issue in the github repository.